Skip to main content

 • Give your team members the freedom to own their own projects.
 It's empowering to feel a sense of pride when they do good work and take personal ownership of results.

 • Start building habits that revolve around saying thank you.
-Do a Friday evening thank you round with the team, write cards to thank people in the organisation (on their birthday for example), have a fun game of ‘high fives’ at your next Christmas party and urge people to do random acts of kindness (without expecting anything in return).
+Do a Friday evening thank you round with the team, write cards to thank people in the organization (on their birthday for example), have a fun game of ‘high fives’ at your next Christmas party and urge people to do random acts of kindness (without expecting anything in return).

 3. Personal growth

-Personal development at the workplace includes developing talent and potential, building human capital, lifelong learning, ... to improve the quality of (working)life and contribute to the realisation of dreams and aspirations of an employee.
+Personal development at the workplace includes developing talent and potential, building human capital, lifelong learning, ... to improve the quality of (working)life and contribute to the realization of dreams and aspirations of an employee.

 Actions on a company level: